OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 <!-- Each goal must have a resilience measure associated with it.
 In the figure below, the Toolbox would give an error because there are no resilience layers indicated for the natural products (NP) goal.

 ![](./fig/resil_mtx_bad.png) -->

+### Steps involved in modifying resilience information

+Adding a new resilience to the resiliences matrix requires the following steps:

+> 1. Create new resilience layer(s) and save in the `layers` folder
+> 2. Register resilience layer(s) in `layers.csv`
+> 3. Register resilience layer(s) in `resiliences_categories.csv`
+  + a.
+Set the resilience category
+  + b.
+Set the weighting
+> 3. Register resilience layer(s) in `resiliences_matrix.csv`
+  +  Identify the goals affected
+> 4. Modify Config.R for goals that have elements

 ### Understanding resilience Categories